mordachai/mist-hud/README.md

 - **Danger/Threats HUD**: Keep the enemies close and at hand (see image below)
 ![image](https://github.com/user-attachments/assets/24aca9a7-77a9-49a3-a587-d90963f45593)

-- **Four Awesome Dice Sets**: the characteristic modified D12 with faces from one to six.
+- **Four Awesome Dice Sets**: the caracteristic modified D12 with faces from one to six.
 One set for _City of Mist_ and three others for _Otherscape_: Noise, Mythos, and Self
 ![image](https://github.com/user-attachments/assets/25d11478-1971-4e48-bec6-f4214f13f607)

 - **Hotbar Integration**: Auto-loads macros for core moves and cinematic moves: core moves on page 1 and cinematic moves on page 2 of the Macro Hotbar